Non-Rapid Eye Movement Sleep Arousal Disorders

 - Sleeping in a separate room from the bed partner until symptoms are under control

-In severe cases, medication can also be prescribed to reduce the frequency of episodes.
+In severe cases, medication may be prescribed to reduce the frequency of episodes.